bolshakov/stoplight/README.md

 # #<ZeroDivisionError: divided by 0>
 # => "default"
 light.run
-# Switching example-4 from green to red because ZeroDivisionError divided by 0
+# Switching example-fallback from green to red because ZeroDivisionError divided by 0
 # #<ZeroDivisionError: divided by 0>
 # => "default"
 light.run